Amyh97/Hubbub_codetest_Amy/bugs.md

 #### Solution:
 Change the `initial_data` value to have `.name` at the end.
 However this then left the field blank for users who have not set a name.
 So I then adjusted this to first check if `self.request.user.name` else use `self.request.user` to provide the email address in the pledgee field.

+## Normal user testing:
+Having done all the testing and bug fixes on an admin account I then repeated the tests on a normal user account and did not encounter any further bugs or issues on this account type.

 ## Other tests considered